PreviousView allNext

 $2,039

-In this case, if you set your sum insured to the true cost of rebuilding, you might save $626 every year.
-By checking and updating your sum insured often, you can ensure you have enough coverage without spending too much.
+In this case, adjusting your sum insured to reflect the actual rebuilding cost could save you $626 every year.
+By regularly reviewing and updating your cover, you can ensure you have the right protection without overpaying for unnecessary premiums.

 Consider increasing your excess

-Increasing your insurance excess means you will pay more when you make a claim.
-This change can lower your yearly premium a lot.
-A higher excess can reduce costs by up to 20%.
-This choice is good for people who don't mind paying more at first to save money every year.
+Increasing your insurance excess means paying more out-of-pocket when you claim, but it can significantly lower your annual premium.
+In some cases, a higher excess can reduce your costs by up to 20%, making it a great option for those comfortable paying more upfront to save money over time.

 Consider the same home in Auckland with a sum insured of $750,000.
 Here's how different excess amounts can affect your annual premium: